POSTED: 27 Jul 2023

 Skincare Ingredients To Pair With Ceramides

 • Hyaluronic Acid or Polyglutamic acid: these potent hydrators attract and hold onto a significant amount of water.
-They also help the skin absorb ceramides more effectively.
+They also help the skin absorb ceramides more easily.
 This combination plumps up the skin and makes it look more hydrated and youthful.

 • Antioxidants: vitamins C and E, help to protect the skin from environmental damage and free radicals, which can break down collagen and speed up the aging process.
-By pairing ceramides with antioxidants, you can better protect your skin’s barrier and slow down the signs of aging.
+By pairing ceramides with anti-oxidants, you can better protect your skin’s barrier and slow down the signs of aging.

 Are They Safe?